lorenzomigliorero/lorenzomigliorero/README.md

-I’m Lorenzo, a passionate Frontend Engineer and OS Contributor based in Amsterdam.

-With a background in design and motion, I combine this expertise with a product-oriented mindset focused on performance, accessibility and maintainability.
-I work in cross-functional teams, collaborating with designers and engineers to meet requirements and goals.
+I’m a Senior Product Engineer (Frontend) based in Amsterdam, with extensive experience in design systems, building clean, accessible, and scalable user interfaces.
+I work end-to-end on product features in cross-functional teams, collaborating closely with designers, PMs, and engineers to deliver impactful user experiences.
+Proficient in TypeScript and React, with a strong focus on accessibility.

 📬 Reach me at lorenzomigliorero@gmail.com
 🌐 Explore my work and publications on [lorenzomigliorero.com](https://lorenzomigliorero.com)